 Math Recovery Can Prevent Early Learning Failure

-A teacher with an Math Recovery Intervention Specialist (MRIS) designation has the qualifications to provide an advanced level of math intervention and support for math instruction at the elementary level.
+A teacher with a Math Recovery Intervention Specialist (MRIS) designation has the qualifications to provide an advanced level of math intervention and support for math instruction in classrooms at the elementary level.

 "The sequential nature of mathematics curriculum makes it mandatory that children accomplish every standard in the early numeracy continuum at the conceptual, procedural and application levels.
 When a deficit in a child’s development is found, immediate intervention must be made to ensure the child continues to make progress.
 Once a child has experienced early learning failure, setting the child on the road to success becomes a much more difficult task."

 --Joyce McCleod “Building Early Numeracy Skills, Preventing Early Failure”, edited by Bob Sornson, ASCD 2001

 Math Recovery Intervention Specialists